clush is a program for executing commands in parallel on a cluster and for

 will be stored with their hostname appended.
 If the destination path is not

-specified, it will take the first file or dir basename directory as the local
+specified, it will take each file or directory's parent directory as the

 $ clush -v -w node[11-12] --rcopy /tmp/foo node[11-12]:`/tmp/foo' -> `/tmp' $ ls /tmp/foo.* /tmp/foo.node11 /tmp/foo.node12